Yes... The Franco-German couple is back... on track. Or rather on the absence of a train...

 A wage claim first.
 The union, which brings together some 75% of German train drivers, is not satisfied with the current proposal from Deutsche Bahn, which provides for a 4,5% increase in pay, an exceptional payment of 600 euros and possibilities of earn more by working more.
 GdL, for its part, is asking for a 31% increase in remuneration.
 According to union president Manfred Schell, a train driver earns an average of 1500 euros net per month in Germany.
 “We have to put an end to this,” he claims.

 A slightly corporatist movement too.
 Above all, GdL strives to obtain a separate collective agreement for its members.
 A quasi-first in Germany.
-Since the end of the war, the principle of the “unitary union” (Einheitsgewerkschaft) has reigned across the Rhine: one union per branch.
-Only two categories have managed, in recent years, to override the rule: doctors and pilots.
+Since the end of the war, the principle of the "unitary union" (Einheitsgewerkschaft) has reigned across the Rhine: one union per branch.
+Only two categories have succeeded in overriding the rule in recent years: doctors and pilots.